 GMO’s are proving to be very controversial these days and have actually raised many questionable issues with a lot of people – scientific, environmental, social, ethical, political, and health overall.
 Needless to say, there’s too much to debate.

 Generally speaking, the term “GMO” refers to food crops that have been reformed or altered (genetically) by utilizing a variety of scientific procedures.
 In other words, scientists putting food genes through processes by means of providing them with ‘new’ and/or ‘boosted’ features.

 It’s the equivalent of somebody merging the genetics of a chicken and a pig together to create a “ Super Chicken-Pig!”

-Not too sure if either of us would want to eat a super chicken-pig…
+Not too sure if I would want to eat a super chicken-pig…

 The monetary factor

 The GMO process is all about making money – creating a product that can appeal to the masses, preserve well, grow efficiently, and sell – no two ways about it.

 Scientists, big food corporations (and farmers alike) are trying to create strains that can withstand what normal foods and plants can’t; these traits include, chemical tolerances, pesticide resistance, heightened nutritional content, and the tolerance of extreme environments.
 All of it sounds good (in a sense), but the processes involved with genetically altering food is far from being natural.